 Would you like some “time out” from the stresses and anxieties in your world?

-In Hawaiian culture, Hula is a treasured skill and ancient form of storytelling.
-It is honored for its vitality, sacredness and historical content.
 Hula touches hearts as well as minds, and it fills the soul and pleases the eyes.
 It is loved worldwide because it is a celebration of beauty, of people, of the land; of nature with its winds, soft rains, waterfalls and surf.
 Learning Hula is great fun; and when you acquire even just a little skill, it allows you to fully experience your connection with your own Inner Essence.

 "Hula is a gift to be shared because it can do so much to heal, cheer, and cleanse the soul.
 Hula is for the soul.
 There are many people who can derive happiness and joy from the hula, just as they derive joy and happiness from other activities.
 But hula is more….It can free the mind and unburden the soul, allowing for the creativity of expression that can be highly spiritual in nature." -Auntie Aloha Dalire, Kumu Hula